12 Stunning Places to Visit in Syria in 2025

 6. Damascus Hill

-• 📍 Location: Eastern outskirts of Damascus, overlooking the ancient city
+• 📍 Location: Northern outskirts of Damascus, 1,151 meters above the city

 • 🏆 Best For: Panoramic views 🌄, nature walks 🥾, sunset watchers 🌅